vmihalko/ksh/src/cmd/INIT/README-mamake.md

 Any `bind` command whose argument does not start with `-l` is ignored.

-Note that the `bind` functionality implemented in `mamake.c` is completely different from that described in the original documentation.

 ### Repeatedly iterating through a block ###

 `loop` *variable* *word* [ *word* ... ]